-DWM is committed to building inclusive, resilient, economically strong, and environmentally sound communities by increasing access to finance through investments into Inclusive Finance Institutions (IFINs).
-Through both debt and equity investments in the financial inclusion sector, DWM seeks to generate risk-appropriate returns for institutional investors, thereby helping to secure a long-term, commercial funding base for the sector.
+DWM is committed to building inclusive, resilient, economically strong, and environmentally sound communities by increasing access to finance through investments into impactful companies that contribute to one of our Strategic Impact Goals, as outlined in Principle 1.
+DWM seeks to generate risk-appropriate returns for institutional investors, thereby helping to secure a long-term, commercial funding base for the sector.
 DWM believes that achieving financial return objectives is fundamental to reaching impact at scale over the long-term.
-Working in challenging jurisdictions and with complex structuring requirements, DWM collaborates with investees and other investors to arrange financing packages that are critical to portfolio expansion and associated positive impact.
+Working in challenging environments and with complex structuring requirements, DWM collaborates with investees and other investors to arrange financing packages that support the growth of the company and associated positive impact.
+When considering an investment opportunity, DWM uses IMP's five dimensions of impact to assess contributions at the company level.

-In debt investments, DWM often provides loans on more competitive terms than other local and international lenders (e.g., longer tenor, local currency), which enables financial institutions to offer better terms to their clients.
-In addition, through dedicated pools of capital, DWM is able to offer debt financing denominated in local currency, removing the foreign exchange risk that local IFINs commonly face when borrowing from other foreign lenders in hard currency (e.g.

-USD or EUR).
-In 2022, 44% of loan volume was disbursed in local currency (over \$98M).
+In debt investments, DWM often provides loans on more competitive terms than other lenders (e.g., longer tenor, local currency), which enables financial institutions to offer better terms to their clients.
+In addition, through dedicated pools of capital, DWM is able to offer debt financing denominated in local currency, removing the foreign exchange risk that local IFINs commonly face when borrowing from other foreign lenders in hard currency (e.g., USD or EUR).
+In the first half of 2023, 51% of loan volume was disbursed in local currency (approximately \$87.7M).
+In 2023, DWM provided direct technical assistance to support a debt portfolio company in the development and roll-out of ESG and impact policies and governance structures, an example of the type of contribution we plan to continue with the debt portfolio in the future.
 DWM also seeks to contribute to impact via targeted use-of-proceeds clauses to channel funding to loan portfolio segments with high impact and by leveraging reporting covenants and other affirmative covenants related to industry-accepted client protection standards to ensure that funding is on-lent in a transparent, responsible, and secure manner.

 In equity investments, DWM takes an active approach to management, including a board seat in most instances.
 Through this role, DWM applies its expertise in an effort to improve investees' governance, management, operations, balance sheet, and strategy.
 DWM also provides technical assistance to strengthen operations and impact in themes such as gender equity and climate change risk management.
 In 2022, DWM facilitated formal technical assistance for eight portfolio companies via external consultants MicroSave Consulting (on climate risk and opportunity) and Criterion Institute (on gender).
-In the past, DWM has engaged third parties to assess the impact achieved over transition periods (e.g. NBFC to banks, independent to majority owned subsidiary, during market turmoil, or through exits and changes in shareholding) in order to inform positioning and interventions of its portfolio companies to understand end client outcomes, and we expect to include at least one of our portfolio companies in the 60 Decibels 2023 Microfinance Index.
+In the past, DWM has engaged third parties to assess the impact achieved over transition periods (e.g., NBFC to banks, independent to majority owned subsidiary, during market turmoil, or through exits and changes in shareholding) in order to inform positioning and interventions of its portfolio of investees to extend or accelerate impact.
+Firms such as 60 Decibels have been engaged for several portfolio companies to understand end client outcomes.
+In 2023, DWM supported one of its portfolio companies to participate in the 60 Decibels 2023 Microfinance Index.